sagarjoglekar/sagar-academic-website/content/authors/admin/_index.md

 - Visitors

 ---
-I am a Machine Learning Scientist at the Expedia Group working with the content data science team.
-We work on development of platforms and models that handle curation, ranking, and recommendation of user generated content (text, images, tags, ratings, etc) for customers using Expedia Group's products.
+I am a Machine Learning Scientist at the Expedia Group, working with the content data science team.
+We work on development of platforms and models that handle curation, ranking, and recommendation of user generated content (text, images, tags, ratings, etc).

 Previously, I was a Reserch Scientist at Nokia Bell labs, Cambridge UK, working with the <a href="http://social-dynamics.net/team.html">social dynamics team</a>, where I did blue sky research around ideas to quantify human processes from large scale data.
 <p>